 These workload estimations are based on whatever unit you decide – such as the number of tasks, by the amount of time you’ve estimated, by the sprint points you’ve created, or by a custom field with a number value in it.

-Here, you can make sure you’re not overloading any particular member of your team or you can see who has some open space in their schedule.
+Here, you can Use our Make affiliate link! sure you’re not overloading any particular member of your team or you can see who has some open space in their schedule.

 Layla suggests any project manager should have this workload favorited so they can keep an eye on what’s on each person’s plate.